On This Page[Hide][Show]

 – Alzheimer’s disease; or

-– other conditions not listed which are not usually treated by a mental health provider or other qualified provider using psychotherapy, psychotropic drugs, or other similar methods of treatment.
+– other conditions not listed which are not usually treated by a mental health provider or other qualified provider using psychotherapy, psychotropic drugs, or other similar methods of treatment.”

 - They may hire a vocational expert/consultant: “On appeal, we had our vocational rehabilitation consultant (VRC) review the demands of your client’s regular occupation as it is performed in the national economy based on the concerns you brought up on appeal.”

-- Unum may have the file go under a “Medical Review”: “On appeal, [your client]’s claim was reviewed by a clinical consultant and a physician board certified in PM&R (physical medicine and rehabilitation).”
+- Unum may have the file go through a “medical review”: “On appeal, [your client]’s claim was reviewed by a clinical consultant and a physician board certified in PM&R (physical medicine and rehabilitation).”

-Is Unum Hard to Deal With?
+Is Unum Difficult to Deal With?

 Do I Have a Unum Disability Insurance Policy?